 over.
 It was truly prosperous. (by "therapy" is meant the

-Usui Reiki Ryoho - Usui ancestral remedy - of his Usui-Do teachings, including
+Usui Reiki Ryoho - Usui ancestral remedy - of his Usui-no-michi teachings, including his concepts.)

 Sensei's common name